Berkeley-CS61B/website-sp24/projects/proj2c/index.md

 using `top_14377_words.csv`, `total_counts.csv`,
 `synsets.txt`, and `hyponyms.txt`.

+{: .danger}
+Be sure you are getting the words that appear with the highest *counts*, not the highest *weights*.
+Otherwise, you will run into issues that are very difficult to debug!

 Note that if the frontend doesn't supply a year, default values of startYear = 1900 and endYear = 2020 are provided by `NGordnetQueryHandler.readQueryMap`.